-FORM BE-15 Supplement B (2015) ment B (2015) BEA USE ONLY Page number
+FORM BE-15 Supplement B (2016) ment B (2016) U.S. DEPARTMENT OF COMMERCE BEA USE ONLY Page number

-NOTE - If you filed a Sup new Supplement show any additio NEW 12/2019) LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2014 BE-15 report, in lieu of completing a new Supplement B, you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions, deletions, or other changes.
-F Name of U.S. affiliate as shown on page 1
+(REV.12/2016) LIST OF AI NOTE - If you filed a Sup new Supplement show any addition (KEV.
+12/2016) LIST OF ALL U.S. AFFILIATES IN WHICH THE REPORTING AFFILIATE (AS CONSOLIDATED) HAS A DIRECT OWNERSHIP INTEREST BUT WHICH ARE NOT FULLY CONSOLIDATED NOTE - If you filed a Supplement B or a computer printout of Supplement B with your 2015 BE-15 report, in lieu of completing a new Supplement B, you may substitute a copy of that Supplement B or computer printout that has been updated to show any additions. of other changes.
+LIATE (AS CONSOLIDATED) HAS A DIRECT T FULLY CONSOLIDATED with your 2015 BE-15 report, in lieu of completing a or computer printout that has been updated to Name of U.S. affiliate as shown on page 1

 Supplement B must be completed by a is (are) not fully consolidated.
 The num additional copied pages as necessary.
-Supplement B must be completed by a reporting affiliate which files a BE-15B and has a direct ownership interest in a U.S. affiliate(s) which is (are) not fully consolidated.
-The number of U.S. affiliates listed below must agree with item 8, on page 3.
-Continue listing onlo as many additional copied pages as necessary. as a direct ownership interest in a U.S. affiliate(s) which with item 8, on page 3.
+Supplement B must be completed by a reporting affiliate which files a BE-15B and has a direct ownership interestin a U.S. affiliate(s) which is (are) not fully consolidated.
+The number of U.S. affiliates listed below must agree with item B , on page 3 .
+Continued sting onto as many additional copied pages as necessary. as a direct ownership interest in a U.S. affiliate(s) which with item [3], on page 3.
 Continue listing onto as many

 If the affiliate has changed since the last report, please select the reason.
 If it is new, please select "New".
-Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A (1) Address Address Provide number, street, city state, 0 Employer Identification Number used to file income and payroll taxes (4) Percent of direct voting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1.
-Enter percent to nearest tenth.
+Name of each U.S. affiliate in which a direct interest is held but that is not listed in Supplement A (1) Provide number, street, city, state, and ZIP Code Employer Identification Number used to file income and payroll taxes (4) Percent of direct voting ownership interest that the fully consolidated U.S. business enterprise named on page 1, holds in the entity named in column 1. - Enter percent to nearest tenth.
 (5)

-Select Reason 6211 - ent 2 8
+Select Reason 2 ی ا ۶ %

-Select Reason 6212 2 iorm 6
+Select Reason 6212 2 ties n.
+P ns at υ 8

-Select Reason 6213 2 20 his 6 %
+Select Reason 6213 2 of U rese ww ю 8

-Select Reason 6214 2 4 5-R ioric 6 %
+Select Reason 6214 2 w.be ъ Б. 6

-Select Reason 6215 2 al re al re N.De 6%
+Select Reason 6215 2 a.g 8 ۶ 8

-Select Reason 6216 - 8
+Select Reason 6216 7 DVIE ete ^e 6 %

-Select Reason 6217 2 d.
-DVIEC 6 %
+Select Reason 7 of ni و %

-Select Reason 6218 ю solle
+Select Reason 6218 2 ore 8

-Select Reason 6219 2 и " cti0
+Select Reason 6219 7 gn 6 %

-Select Reason 6220 2 u.
-6 • • • • • • • • • • • • • • • • • • •
+Select Reason 6220 2 nne eco 6

-Select Reason 6221 2 ис.
+Select Reason 2 s, (d.
 6